Reducing the Threat of Improvised Explosive Device Attacks by Restricting Access to Chemical Explosive Precursors

 The Study Committee is pleased to announce the release of the report, and is available for free download on our website at https://www.nap.edu/catalog/24862/reducing-the-threat-of-improvised-explosive-device-attacks-by-restricting-access-to-explosive-precursor-chemicals.

 The committee will host a public stakeholder meeting on November 29th from 2:00 PM EST to 3:15 PM EST in Washington, DC.
 Due to limitations, seating is offered on a first come first serve basis.
 For your convenience, the meeting will also be available via webcast for those who are unable to attend in person.
 To register, visit our event page https://iedstakeholder.eventbrite.com.
-Call in information for the webcast will be provided to you closer to the date.
+Download the agenda Here.
 We will have 30 minute Q&A session after the briefing.
 All questions must be submitted in writing at the meeting and will be read aloud to the committee for response.
-If you have any questions regarding the release of our report or the upcoming stakeholder meeting, please contact Jarrett Nguyen at firstname.lastname@example.org.
+If you have any questions regarding the release of our report or the upcoming stakeholder meeting, please contact Jarrett Nguyen at email@example.com.

 Send email to: IED@nas.edu